 The Schedule 56 late-payment schedule applies in an accelerated form to MTD ITSA filers from 6 April 2026 onwards (alongside the corresponding VAT MTD acceleration):

-The legacy 5% / 5% / 5% Schedule 56 schedule continues to apply to non-MTD self-assessment filers.
-The acceleration is a real shift in the late-payment cost profile for MTD ITSA filers and changes the cash-flow calculation around delaying tax payments to manage liquidity.
-A landlord who could absorb the legacy 5% penalty at the 30-day mark may find the 6% combined penalty plus 10% per annum daily accrual materially more expensive.
+The legacy 5% / 5% / 5% Schedule 56 schedule still applies to non-MTD self-assessment filers.
+For MTD ITSA filers the acceleration is a genuine change to the cost of paying late, and it changes the maths if you have ever leaned on a deferred payment to manage cash flow.
+If you could shrug off the old 5% penalty at the 30-day mark, the 6% combined charge plus 10% per annum accruing daily is a different proposition.

 Software readiness path